drduh/macOS-Security-and-Privacy-Guide/README.md

 Safari syncs user preferences and passwords with [iCloud Keychain](https://support.apple.com/HT202303).
 In order to be viewed in plain text, a user must input the account password of the current device.
 This means that users can sync data across devices with added security.

-Safari follows a slower release cycle than Chrome and Firefox (3-4 minor releases, 1 major release, per year).
+Safari follows a slower release cycle than Chrome and Firefox (three to four minor releases and one major release per year).
 Newer features are slower to be adopted to the stable channel.
-Security updates in Safari are handled independent of the stable release schedule and are installed through the App Store.
+Security updates in Safari are handled independent of the stable release schedule.

 See also [el1t/uBlock-Safari](https://github.com/el1t/uBlock-Safari/wiki/Disable-hyperlink-auditing-beacon) to disable hyperlink auditing beacons.